Ofir-Roz/station-arcturus/backend/README.md

 - Open `http://127.0.0.1:8000/ui` for the browser test client
 - Access `http://127.0.0.1:8000/beacons` for beacon data via REST API
 - Check `http://127.0.0.1:8000/status` for server status

+## Using with Pre-Built Frontends

+The backend is designed to work with the pre-built Unity executables located in the `Builds/` folder at the project root.
+Simply start the backend server as described above, then run the appropriate executable for your platform:

+- **Windows**: Run `Builds/Windows/Station Arcturus Command Room.exe`
+- **macOS**: Run `Builds/macOS.app`

+The frontend will automatically connect to the backend server at `http://127.0.0.1:8000`.

 ## Development Notes